ubuntu/booth-demo-manager/README.md

 well easily stop the timer by clicking on a particular element.

 ## Usage
-Just start `boot-demo-manager`, it will serve 2 web pages:
+Just start `boot-demo-manager`, it will serve 2 web interfaces:
-* One at http://localhost:8001/display (the frontend user to display), which is the piloted page.
+* One at http://localhost:8001/ (the frontend user to display), which is the piloted page.
 * One at http://localhost:8001/pilot, which shows all available demos and pages for complex demos, and enables switching display frontend between them.